Integrations¶

 - Atheris: when you want coverage-guided fuzzing at the byte level, steering buggify() decisions based on code coverage feedback.
 Best for protocol parsing, serialization logic, and complex input processing where the input space is vast and you need systematic exploration.

-- Schemathesis: when you have an OpenAPI or GraphQL spec and want to chaos-test your API layer.
+- API chaos testing: when you have an OpenAPI spec and want to chaos-test your API layer.
+Built-in — no extra install needed.
 Best for web services, REST APIs, and microservices where you want to verify that fault conditions do not produce crashes or inconsistent responses.

 If you are testing a stateful service or data pipeline, the built-in Explorer is usually the right tool.
-Reach for integrations when you need deeper coverage (Atheris) or schema-driven API testing (Schemathesis).
+Reach for integrations when you need deeper coverage (Atheris) or schema-driven API testing (built-in engine).

 Atheris (coverage-guided fuzzing)¶